Rowdy Tellez Player Props: Brewers vs. Giants

-Rowdy Tellez -- with a slugging percentage of .629 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Sean Manaea on the hill, on May 5 at 10:15 PM ET.
+Rowdy Tellez -- hitting .281 with three doubles, two home runs, two walks and five RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Alex Cobb on the hill, on May 6 at 7:15 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Rockies.
+In his most recent game he had a hitless showing (0-for-1) against the Giants.

 Rowdy Tellez Game Info & Props vs. the Giants